Barroz 3D: Distribution

 The film would be distributed across India by Aashirvad Release, whereas overseas distribution will be handled by Phars Film and Aashirvad Cinemas Co.
 LLP.
 The film's Hindi-dubbed version would be distributed by Pen Studios and Pen Marudhar Entertainment.
 The Tamil-dubbed version will be distributed by MSM Movie Traders, while Mythri Movie Makers handled the acquisition for the distribution rights in Andhra Pradesh and Telangana, and PVR INOX Pictures would distribute the film across Karnataka.

 Home media

 The film's digital distribution rights are acquired by Disney+ Hotstar and started streaming from 22 January 2025.

 Box office

-The film grossed 5.55 crore in the opening day worldwide with ₹3.50 crore from Kerala.
+The film grossed 6.55 crore in the opening day worldwide with ₹3.50 crore from Kerala.
 The film had a gross of ₹9.3 crore in 6 days from Kerala.
-It concluded its run with worldwide gross estimated to be less than ₹25 crore emerging as a box office bomb.
+It concluded its run with worldwide gross estimated to be ₹20 crore emerging as a box office disaster.

 Reception

 Critical response

 Princy Alexander of Onmanorama praised the performances of the lead actors, the computer graphics and cinematography, but felt the music was underutilized, and wrote that "Despite some of the flaws, Barroz is a welcome change at the theatres, which is currently ruled by action and violence-heavy movies."
 Sia Viju of Mathrubhumi wrote, "Mohanlal's bold foray into 3D filmmaking is a welcome departure from the traditional Malayalam cinema.
 By incorporating cutting-edge technology, he has managed to create a cinematic experience that rivals international productions in terms of scale and ambition."

 Rohit Panikker of Times Now rated the film three out of five stars and wrote, "Temper your expectations and viewing the film as what it is intended to be - a light-hearted children's film that seeks to entertain family audiences at a time when blood, gore, and gunfights are ruling the screen - makes this a completely enjoyable watch sans its weary runtime and flat, predictable storyline."
 Arjun Ramachandran of The South First gave it three out of five stars and noted that "The first half of Barroz has a slow pace, but the second half picks up momentum with action sequences and other elements."

 Ganesh Aaglave of Firstpost gave it two-and-a-half out of five stars and wrote, "The 3D effects look awesome.
 However, this visual brilliance motion is marred by the snail-paced screenplay and lacklustre story, which turn out to be the biggest drawbacks of Barroz 3D."
 Vivek Santhosh of The New Indian Express gave it two out of five stars and wrote, "Fantasy films for children are a rarity in Malayalam cinema, and Mohanlal deserves credit for attempting to fill this gap.
 Yet, Barroz is a reminder that ambition alone cannot make up for weak execution.
 The film dreams of being a priceless treasure, but in the end, it's little more than a shiny trinket, polished just enough to catch the light but not enough to hold our attention."